-I was lucky enough to find Desi Domo’s blog, The Palate Peacemaker, right after she started blogging back in April.
+I was lucky enough to find Desi Domo’s blog, The Palate Peacemaker (unfortunately, this blog is no longer active), right after she started blogging back in April.
 As soon as I saw her joyous face and read one of her equally joyous posts—which are also always entertaining and captivating— I was hooked!
 First of all, don’t you just love her name?
 I think Desi Domo sounds like a movie star’s name.
 Or maybe the female lead in a super hero movie?
-In fact, that’s how Desi explains her blog name here.
-(Warning: You may be reminded of my Crustless Fudge Pie.)
 And, you know how some people’s names fit them perfectly … look at Desi’s photo on her blog and you’ll say, yep, Desi Domo!

 Then as I shared earlier this week, I took Desi’s pecan butter and elevated it to the next level.
 A slight variation of Desi’s pecan butter became the basis for lovely Flourless Pecan Sandies.

 When I decided to adopt Desi for Adopt A Gluten-Free Blogger—the wonderful, monthly, get-to-know-your-neighborhood-blogger event initiated by Sea (Book of Yum)—I went back to the recipe that the pecan butter was originally made for, Desi’s Pumpkin Pecan HoHos.

 The pecan butter is intended to be the HoHo filling for a pumpkin muffin, which then becomes a Pumpkin Pecan HoHo.
 Genius, right?
 First, because I was having a problem with my food processor, I decided to skip the pecan butter hoho filling and just make Desi’s gluten-free, dairy-free pumpkin muffins.
 All was going fine until I added the coconut milk (substituted for almond milk, which is what Desi’s recipe required).